ecw-jack/ecw-faq/docs/index.md

 To see your credit balance, type `-credits` in in-game chat or `/credits info` in Discord.
 (You can also donate credits to other players with `/credits donate`.)

-### Restricted aircraft
+### Credit aircraft

-In some campaigns, there are limited slots for high-performance aircraft that require a credits deposit to fly:
+In some campaigns, there are some restricted slots for high-performance aircraft that require a [credits](#campaign-credits) deposit to fly:

 | Aircraft    | Deposit    |
 |-------------|------------|